 The information you'll find here:

-Effector Loci: Like sensors, effectors are endpoint devices; like sensors, many effectors will essentially be extensions of a near-endpoint Arduino.
+Actuator Loci: Like sensors, actuators are endpoint devices; like sensors, many actuators will essentially be extensions of a near-endpoint Raspberry Pi or an adjunctive control bus, like DALI for lighting.
 Every light, every ceiling fan, every deadbolt, the lawn irrigation system and many other household locations are eligible.